Information for New Stores

 What training will be provided to me?

-Later, when a WIC staff person visits your store or pharmacy to determine if it meets WIC program requirements, he or she will discuss with the available store personnel the program policies and procedures.
+When a WIC staff person visits your store or pharmacy to determine if it meets WIC program requirements, he or she will discuss with the available store personnel the program policies and procedures.

 The WIC Program also provides regular newsletters and other forms of written training to its vendors throughout the year.
 Federal regulations governing the WIC Program also require that all stores receive interactive (face-to-face) training at least once every three years.
 We usually accomplish this interactive training through group training sessions held throughout the state.